• Skip to primary navigation

 3. Pour in flour and little by little pour in milk while whisking until flour has absorbed all of the milk and it is a creamy roux.
 Taste for seasonings!

-4. Fold in ham.
+4. Fold in ham and grated manchego cheese.

 5. Continue cooking for about 7-10 minutes, stirring often to keep the flour from burning.